-Karen Rankin provides information technology support to all departments within University Outreach in the areas of database management, computer hardware and software solutions and website administration.
-Before joining University Outreach in 1994, she worked in the departments of Chemistry and Botany & Microbiology.
+Karen Rankin provides divisional oversight and information technology support to all departments within University Outreach.
+Before joining University Outreach, she worked in the departments of Chemistry and Botany & Microbiology.
 Karen has degrees in Business Administration and Management Information Systems.

-Joyce Thomas-Vinson Program Administrator, Student Engagement and Service Learning
+Joyce Thomas-Vinson Assistant Director, Student Engagement and Service Learning

 Joyce Thomas-Vinson earned a Bachelor's degree in English from the University of Alabama.
 She came to Auburn University in 1994 as a Program Developer with the Outreach Program Office.
 She transferred to the Auburn University Department of Psychology where she served for ten years as the support services coordinator for Project Uplift.
 Joyce joined the staff of the Office of Public Service in July of 2008.
 In addition to serving as the Coordinator for the AuburnServes network, she is the advisor for Campus Kitchens at Auburn and Circle K International.